dumith-eranga/talks/tdd-why-bother/narration.md

 A very good example everyone of us experienced is what happened when the COVID-19 lockdowns began.
 Suddenly a lot of busienss software needed to change to accomodate remote communication between people - either via chat or video conferencing.
 There was an influx of not tech savvy users for many software so the user interfaces have the be more user friendly, intuitive and more fool-proof.
 After all, when was the last time you refered to a user manual of a product, a software specially, before turning it on?

 Some software needed to quickly adapt to work on different hardware, operating systems and screen-sizes.
-Many businesses had to change their business rules to accomodate new products and services, new business models and incentivise their customers in order to keep the businesses afloat.
-A good example is from one of the leading ecommerce platforms in Sri Lanka, Takas.lk.
+Many businesses had to change their business rules to accomodate new products and services, new business models emerged and they had to incentivise their customers in order to keep the businesses afloat.
+A good example is from one of the leading e-commerce platforms in Sri Lanka, Takas.lk.
 They had to quickly start selling groceries and greens.
 A similar thing happened with the popular super-market chains like Cargills and Keells - they had to bring-in the capability to sell via online orders.

 Unlike with changes to the business requirements coming from GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act), these requirements were sudden and drastic.
 There were no grace period.
 The busineses either had to change or die, and some of them actually died.